Telxey/Proxmox/MOX-Themes/README.md

 bash  -c "$(wget -qLO - https://raw.githubusercontent.com/Telxey/Proxmox/main/MOX-Themes/install)"
 ```

-if you have ran the install.sh script before, you can instead just directly run the python script
+if you have ran the Instalations script before, you can instead just directly run the script for extra tweaks

-    python3 PVEThemes.py
+    python3 /usr/share/MOX-Themes/MOXThemes.py

 For remove or completely restore the webUI to default themes if it is broken in any way  run command below